ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 events](https://github.com/ampproject/amphtml/blob/master/spec/amp-actions-and-events.md)
 to allow users of that element to listen and react to the events.
 For example, the `amp-base-carousel` extension fires a `slideChange` event.
-This allow publishers to listen to that event and react to it, for example, by updating an `amp-selector` state to match the current slide being shown.
+This allow publishers to listen to that event and react to it, for example, by updating an `amp-selector` state to match the current slide shown.

 The other part of the event-system in AMP is actions.
 When listening to an event on an element usually you'd like to trigger an action (possibly